-The campus has established institution set-standards and uses the same raw data that is used to complete the ACCJC Annual Report.
-Based on the ACCJC Annual Report in 2012-2013, the campus met institution set-standards for course completion, degrees awarded and student transfers.
-This result was reported to College Council, Academic Senate and the SBCCD Board of Trustees.
-The campus did not meet the standard for certificates awarded.
+SBVC has established institution-set standards and uses the same raw data that are used to complete the ACCJC Annual Report.
+Based on the ACCJC Annual Report in 2012-2013, the campus met institution-set standards for course completion, degrees awarded, and student transfers.
+This result was reported to College Council, Academic Senate, and the SBCCD Board of Trustees.
+It should be noted that degrees awarded increased by 52 percent and student transfers increased by 35 percent, but certificate awards decreased by 12 percent.
+The campus did not meet the institution-set standard for certificates awarded.
 This is a cause for concern.
-The Office of Research, Planning and Institutional Effectiveness is reviewing data to determine if there has been a decrease of student enrolling in certificate programs.
-It should be noted that while certificates awards decreased by twelve percent, degrees awarded increased by fifty-two percent and student transfers increased by thirty-five percent.
+The Office of Research, Planning and Institutional Effectiveness is reviewing data to see if the data reveal a decrease of student enrollment in certificate programs or reveal other trends that could account for the decrease in certificates awarded.
+The results of data analysis will be discussed in collegial consultation groups for further action (2.51).